UNEP chief condemns Tuticorin violence, says public consultation central to big infrastructure project

+At least 13 people died and many were injured after violence erupted in Tuticorin on May 22 and 23 as locals took to streets, demanding closure of the Vedanta group’s copper factory over pollution concerns.

+He also pointed out that the locals there had ‘strong sentiments’ about this plant which should be taken into consideration by the government.

-An area of improvement in which India needs to push harder when it comes to environment protection is the cleaning up of big rivers, said Erik Solheim, global chief of United Nations Environment Programme (UNEP) on Saturday.
+Stressing on the importance of cleaning of rivers in the country, Solheim emphasised that an area of improvement in which India needs to push harder when it comes to environment protection is the cleaning up of big rivers.

 “A big issue on which Prime Minister Modi has set out is the cleaning up of big rivers of India particularly the Ganges and many, many others.
 We were told about many rivers in Kerala.
 That’s a big issue because there is open defecation (along with) pollution from factories that goes straight into the river.
 I have seen it happen in the Ganges but I know it happens in several other rivers,” Solheim told indianexpress.com on the sidelines of his visit to the Cochin International Airport (CIAL), the world’s first airport to be completely fuelled by solar energy.